wdanilo/haskell-logger/README.md

 ### Custom prioritiy levels

-Defining a custom priority levels is as easy as creating a new datatype that derives the 'Enum' and start using it.
+Defining a custom priority levels is as easy as creating a new datatype that derives the `Enum` and start using it.
 The default prorities are defined as:

 ```haskell
 data Level = Debug     -- ^ Debug Logs